Summer in Wonderland.

 Hey Colossus – Four Bibles

 This English modern rock band from the weird side of Great Britain is a fairly new name for me.
-But they struck a chord with me immediately through their previous album “The Guillotine”.
+But they struck a chord with me immediately through their previous album “The Guillotine”. [in the period between these two albums I checked Hey Colossus discography backwards album by album (studio stuff only) and reached “Happy Birthday”. and I wasn’t disappointed. they range from very good to great!]
 I didn’t expect any new recording thinking that Hey Colossus were over & out.
+And here they come.
 Eerie.

 Babes Of The Plague